Bearing Presses

 Finally, a bearing press that doesn’t cost an arm and a leg!
-If this looks like just a piece of threaded rod and some bearings guides, you’re right!
+If this looks like just a piece of threaded rod and some precision bearing guides, you’re right!
 The important parts are the precision bearing guides, but usually you’re forced to buy a beautifully made (and expensive) handle/press to go with them.
 For the home mechanic, our presses will do the same job for way less.
-All you need are a couple 13mm combo wrenches or, dare we say it, Crescent Wrenches™?
-Either way, the precision bearing guides are the key to installing new bearings without damaging them.
-Choose between the complete front and rear hub bearing press, the complete bottom bracket bearing press (3 sizes), or individual bottom bracket presses for specific sizes.

 Specs